 Not all persons affiliated with the university qualify for enrollment in these benefit programs.
 A faculty or staff member must hold a job or appointment with a minimum of 20 hours per week for hourly paid employees or the equivalent 50% effort for salaried employees for a period of 3 months or more.
 The rate of pay must be greater than zero and the appointment does not need to be indefinite.
 A person appointed to a courtesy position without pay may be eligible for endowed health and dental if the appointment is 50% time or more for a period of 6 months or more and the person is required to have health coverage due to immigration visa considerations.

-For answers to your specific questions about eligibility, please contact the Resource Center at Benefit Services by phone (607) 255-3936 or send us a message firstname.lastname@example.org.
+For answers to your specific questions about eligibility, please contact the HR Services and Transitions Center by phone (607) 255-3936 or send us a message firstname.lastname@example.org